Pruvendo White Paper

 1. We are a startup, which brings the methods of software formal verification to the wider community

-2. Formal verification of software has a decades of history and however all the time was under attention of the very narrow subset of IT specialists and computer scientists
+2. Formal verification of software has decades of history and however all the time was under attention of the very narrow subset of IT specialists and computer scientists

 3. It is because of superposition of the following reasons: